raskalito/Sync360Docs/Sync360 Syntax Guidev2.md

 </select>
 ```

-The following script returns all contacts without this field:
+The following scrip snippet returns all contacts without this field:

 ```
 <select from="exchange" entity="contact" var="contacts_without_ShoeSize">